 Enable Microsoft Defender Antivirus in Windows 10.
 It detects and removes known support scam malware.

 What to do if information has been given to a tech support person

 Uninstall applications that scammers asked to be install.
 If access has been granted, consider resetting the device

-Run a full scan with Windows Defender Antivirus to remove any malware.
+Run a full scan with Microsoft Defender Antivirus to remove any malware.
 Apply all security updates as soon as they are available.